 There may be a lot to think about when moving houses.
 Below is a checklist of what in most cases is your responsibility, or at least in your interest to fix before moving into your new home.

 1. Home insurance

 It is important that the person living in the residence has a valid home insurance.
 As a tenant you should therefore sign up for a home insurance at your new address.
 Regardless of whether the landlord has one or not.
 If your are subleasing the apartment furnished you should also have the supplementary insurances (multirisk insurance) that covers your goods.
 The risk could be that the landlord's home insurance does not cover you, your possessions or damages which you are considered to be responsible for, which in the end may be very expensive.
 Therefore, be sure to have a valid home insurance.

 To make it easier for our members, we’ve partnered up with the Swedish insurance company Hedvig.
-When signing up for the insurance via the link in this article, the first month is included with no extra costs.
+When signing up for the insurance via this link, you get 50% off the first 3 months.
 Hedvig is Sweden's only insurance without a fixed contract length and monthly payments, which is perfect when subleasing through our platform.
 You can read more about their insurance for rentals here.